-Juliet, the only daughter of the house of Capulet, does not have a close relationship with her own parents.
+Juliet, the only daughter of the house of Capulet, does not have a close relationship with her parents.
 From the very beginning, we see her seeking comfort and counsel from her Nurse.
-The Nurse is much more affectionate towards Juliet than her own mother, calling her sweet names, ‘What, lamb!
+The Nurse is much more affectionate towards Juliet than her mother, calling her sweet names, ‘What, lamb!
 What, ladybird!’, and recalling Juliet’s past with the same love and care of a mother.
-Lady Capulet, on the other hand, does not act as affectionate as the Nurse does, and has a rather passive attitude towards Juliet.
+Lady Capulet, on the other hand, does not act as affectionate as the Nurse does and has a rather passive attitude towards Juliet.

 Juliet returns this passiveness of tone.
-She does not include her mother when she requires help or advice, but seeks it from other characters, such as the Nurse or Friar Laurence.
+She does not include her mother when she requires help or advice but seeks it from other characters, such as the Nurse or Friar Laurence.
 When she meets and falls in love with Romeo, she shares this with the Nurse only, being aware of the hate between the Capulets and the Montagues.
-This hate also detaches Juliet from her parents much farther than before.
-Shakespeare presents a very different type of relationship between Juliet and her parents, declining the most common belief of parents being the first ones to help their child, no matter what the circumstance are.
+This hate also detaches Juliet from her parents much further than before.
+Shakespeare presents a very different type of relationship between Juliet and her parents, declining the most common belief of parents being the first ones to help their child, no matter what the circumstance is.

-Shakespeare heightens the level of indifference that the Lord and Lady Capulet have towards Juliet’s by trying to force her accept Paris’s proposal for marriage..
+Shakespeare heightens the level of indifference that the Lord and Lady Capulet have towards Juliet by trying to force her to accept Paris’s proposal for marriage.
 Being unaware of her marriage to Romeo, they urge Juliet to accept Paris as her husband.
 When Juliet refuses, Lord Capulet coerces Juliet by emotionally abusing her.
 He threatens to refuse her as his daughter and never speak to her again.
 This he does with a cold-hearted attitude, belittling her with offensive names, ‘Unworthy as she is, that we have wrought/ So worthy a gentleman to be her bridegroom?… ‘Or I will drag thee on a hurdle thither./ Out, you green-sickness carrion!
 Out, you baggage!/ You tallow-face!… Hang thee, young baggage!
 Disobedient wretch!’

-This scene specifically drives the play towards the tragic death of Romeo and Juliet.
+This scene in Juliet’s bedroom specifically drives the play towards the tragic death of Romeo and Juliet.
 Only at the end, when the truth of Romeo and Juliet’s cursed love is presented, do the Capulets change their indifferent and uncaring attitude, reuniting with the Montagues for the sake of their dead daughter.